ThulaniDok/Test_Repo/Assessment.md

 ### 1 - What questions would you ask to aid in your testing better?
 - Should a member confirm editing their details?
-- Can a contact or name be empty?
+- Can a name or contact be updated with an empty value?
-- Can edited contact be of existing contact
+- Can a user edit a contact to an existing contact?

 ### 2 - In your opinion, what are the three most important things that need to be tested and why?
-- User can only edit their details on login (security)
+- Can a use edit their details without login?
+This is for security reasons and making sure that wa user can only edit their details.
-- The user can successfully edit their details
+- Can the user successfully edit their name and contact.
+This is the main requirement of the feature.
-- A message/email informing the user of updated details sent to their contact address
+- Is a message/email informing the user of updated details sent to their contact address?
+This is to confirm and inform the user the their details have be changed in case their details were changed without their consent.

 ### 3 - Which layer would you focus your testing efforts on and why?
-- I would focus on the client/interface layer because it covers most levels of the system without duplicating effor
+- I would focus on the client/interface layer because it covers most levels of the system without duplicating effor.
-- Integration between the microservices will be covered
+- It covers itntegration between the microservices will be covered
-- Frontend and Backend validation will be covered
+- It also covers frontend and Backend validation will be covered

 ### 4 - What dependencies on other micro services could you see that may impact testing?
-- Dependency on the Get member microservice in order to edit a member you need to return the member
+- Dependency on the Get member microservice.
+In order to edit a member you need to return the member frist.
-- Email validation
+- Email validation to confirm the new email is valid.
-- Validation microservice
+- Validation microservice to validate input details.

 ## Assignmnet 2 - SQL Comprehension